Ongoing

 └ material

-• real-time global chat for students
+• real-time student chat

 • private admin dashboard

-• material management system
+• study material management tools

-• study room reservations
+• study room reservation system

 • lab coat rental management

-• custom search system inspired by Algolia
+• custom search engine inspired by Algolia